Family 1739: Description

 This textual family was discovered after the codex 1739 and it includes the manuscripts 323, 630, 945, 1739, 1881 (in the Acts of the Apostles) and 2200.
 In the Pauline epistles, to this family belong the manuscripts 0121a, 0243/0121b, 6, 424, 630 (in part) and 1881.

 The family was discovered after study of minuscule 1739, when attention of scholars was focused upon a number of other manuscripts (minuscules 6, 424, 1908, two uncial fragments formerly classified as parts of one manuscripts – 0121) whose peculiarities were observed before but not understood.
 In minuscule 424 it was a series of interlinear corrections.
 Eduard Freiherr von der Goltz, discoverer and first collator of 1739, and Otto Bauernfeind, observed textual relationship of these manuscripts to 1739.
 Bauernfeind confirmed also Origenian links of the text of Epistle to the Romans in minuscule 1739.

 The family derives from an archetype of about the 5th or 6th century and was the product of scholarly activity, probably in the library of Caesarea.

 According to G. Zuntz, the Pauline epistles of the family 1739 represent the Caesarean text-type.
-He found frequent agreement between Origen and 1739 (outside part of Romans), both agree with p46 against the lesser Alexamdrians.
+He found frequent agreement between Origen and 1739 (outside part of Romans), both agree with p46 against the lesser Alexandrians.
 According to C.-B. Amfhoux and B. Outtier (1884) the Catholic epistles of the family 1739 represent the Caesarean text-type, especially in the variants they share with Codex Ephraemi, Papyrus 72, and the Old Georgian version.